SurajMotwani1306/react-native-stylishlist/README.md

 ## License

-React Native Checkbox Flex is available under the MIT license.
+React Native Stylishlist is available under the MIT license.
 See the LICENSE file for more info.